ben-lischin/SpellingBee/README.md

 # Spelling Bee
-My adaptation of the New York Times' Spelling Bee Game
+My adaptation of the New York Times' Spelling Bee game

 The game presents 7 letters, from which you can create words\